torkvell/slate/source/index.html.md

 ## In-Page

-This section is regarding the Usabilla In-Page product and how to retrieve the data.
+This section is regarding the Usabilla In-Page product and how to retrieve the feedback data.
 The In-Page widget can be placed anywhere on your webpage for users to give valuable feedback on the web content.

 ##  Get In-Page Widgets